SpicyChickenDoang/node-js-mongodb/README.md

 $ npm install
 to install all dependencies

-Add .env add the root folder of your project and then copy the 'DB_CONNECTION' into your .env file and use your own credentials
+Add .env file to the root folder of your project and then copy the 'DB_CONNECTION' into your .env file and use your own credentials

 DB_CONNECTION=mongodb+srv://<'username'>:<'password'>@atlascluster.cxj27hm.mongodb.net/<database_name>